OSA Sleep Apnea Surgery – UPPP in Melbourne, VIC

 What is Obstructive Sleep Apnea Surgery?

-Sleep apnea is a serious sleep breathing disorder characterized by repeated episodes of troubled breathing.
+Sleep apnea is a serious sleep breathing disorder characterised by repeated episodes of troubled breathing.
 Individual episodes can last up to 2 minutes.

 Relaxation of the pharyngeal muscles causes the base of the tongue and the back wall of the pharynx to collapse, and the airway to be partially or completely closed.
 Due to the inability of air to pass into the lungs, there is a lack of oxygen in the blood to which the brain reacts, wakes the patient from sleep, and allows him to breathe again.
 The patient usually does not remember these episodes of waking up.